djpeterson83/wyvernjs/README.md

       };
     });

 That's it!
 You've just created your first module.
-Now your module won't do anything until you attache it to something.
+Now your module won't do anything until you attach it to something.
 Let's load up Wyvern on an HTML page and attach our module to an element.
 Create an `index.html` in your public folder.
 Then put this code in it:

 ## index.html ##